The Australian National Cycling Strategy 2011-16 was published in September 2010. It builds on the National Cycling Strategy 2005-10.

-The Strategy has been developed as a coordinating framework identifying responsibilities of all levels of government, community and industry stakeholders to encourage more people to get on their bicycles and start riding for a better life.
+The Strategy has been developed as a coordinating framework identifying responsibilities of all levels of government, community and industry stakeholders.

 The strategy recognises that increasing the number of people who ride a bike for transport and recreation has a host of benefits to individuals and society.

-Cycling promotion - Promote cycling as a viable and safe mode of transport, and an enjoyable recreational activity.
+- Promoting cycling as a viable and safe mode of transport, and an enjoyable recreational activity.

-Infrastructure and facilities - Create a comprehensive and continuous network of safe and attractive routes to cycle and end-of-trip facilities.
+- Creating a comprehensive and continuous network of safe and attractive routes to cycle and end-of-trip facilities.

-Integrated planning - Consider and address cycling needs in all relevant transport and land use planning activities.
+- Addressing cycling needs in all relevant transport and land use planning activities.